What Is The Free Tablet With Medicaid Program

 As such, the answer is yes – it is possible to get a free tablet with Medicaid.

-Applying for a free tablet with Medicaid is easy.
+While applying for a free tablet with Medicaid was especially straightforward while the ACP program was still active, acquiring a tablet through Medicaid should still be relatively simple.
 All you have to do is to follow the simple steps below:

 - Step 1: Apply for Medicaid.
-Only after you start participating in the Medicaid program can you apply for a free government tablet at a Lifeline or ACP provider.
+Only after you start participating in the Medicaid program can you apply for a free government tablet at a Lifeline provider or non-profit organization.

-- Step 2: Find a Lifeline or ACP provider in your state of residence that offers free tablets with Medicaid.
-The list of devices and other benefits Lifeline and ACP providers offer tends to change quickly, however, to see which providers currently offer free tablets, check out the following section.
+- Step 2: Find a Lifeline provider or non-profit in your state of residence that offers free tablets with Medicaid.
+The list of devices and other benefits Lifeline providers and non-profits offer tends to change quickly, however, to see which providers currently offer free tablets, check out the following section.

-- Step 3: After finding a Lifeline or ACP provider that offers free tablets with Medicaid, you should visit their website and apply online.
-To fill out the application form, you will have to provide personal information as well as proof that you participate in Medicaid and are therefore Lifeline and/or ACP-eligible.
+- Step 3: After finding a Lifeline provider or non-profit that offers free tablets with Medicaid, you should visit their website and apply online.
+To fill out the application form, you will have to provide personal information as well as proof that you participate in Medicaid and are therefore Lifeline-eligible or qualify for a non-profit program.

 - Step 4: In case your application gets approved, the provider will either send you the device or a voucher, which you can redeem for a free tablet.
 If you get a voucher, you will also receive information about where exactly you can redeem it.